 And show you why at the core, they are the same thing.

 It sounds strange, doesn’t it?
 They appear to be opposites.
-But read on, and I’ll show you why bullying and people pleasing are far, far more similar than you think, and how narcissism is a combination of both.
+But read on, and I’ll show you why bullying and people pleasing are far, far more similar than you think, and how aspects of Narcissism involve a combination of both.

-After reading this, you’ll probably find that you’re a lot less affected by these people, because you can identify them and understand their motivations.
+After reading this, you’ll probably find that you’re a lot less affected by these people and behaviors, because you can identify them and understand the underlying motivations.

 What is Bullying?